-Figure 1: Region 2 1996, 2006, and 2015 Annual Graduates by Degree and Percent Change in Graduates8
+Figure 1: Region 2 1996, 2006, and 2015 Annual Graduates by Degree and Percent Change in Graduates

-Despite the decline in the number of Region 2 workers in the 35 to 54-year-old demographic, a labor-shed analysis reveals the region's workers include a growing number of commuters from just outside the region.
-The number of total commuters has increased for the past 15 years; however, net commuter inflow has fallen in recent years.
+Despite the decline in the number of Region 2 workers in the 35 to 54-year-old demographic, a laborshed analysis reveals the region's workers include a growing number of commuters from just outside the region.
+The number of total commuters has increased for the past 15 years, however, net commuter inflow has fallen in recent years.
 In 2015, for instance, 63,512 Region 2 workers lived outside of the region while 50,830 workers lived in Region 2 but were employed outside the region.
 The majority of region 2 employees (248,702) both lived and worked in the region.
 Moreover, the region's three metropolitan statistical areas are connected through intra-regional commuting, as illustrated in Figure 2.
+Since the last G&D plan, commuting into the Roanoke-Alleghany region from the New River Valley and Lynchburg has more than doubled.

-8 State Council of Higher Education for Virginia (2018).
+&lt;sup>8 State Council of Higher Education for Virginia (2018).
 Retrieved from http://research.schev.edu/Completions/